jdrsn/slate/source/includes/_users.md

 # Users

-A user object behaves almost like any other object.
+A user object looks almost like any other object.
-The main difference is that the properties `u` (username or email) and `p` (password) are required.
+The main difference is that the properties `u` (username or email) and `p` (password) are required for a user to log in.

 ## Create a user

 The operation `/c/<app>/u` allows you to create a user in the requested app.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).
-A custom user id can be set directly in the request body as `_id`.

 ### HTTP endpoints